User Guide How to get the most out of LiquidFiles

 File Requests provides an easy way for you to request files from someone.
 The system will make it very easy so that there's no need to do any further explanation, or walk someone through the process over the phone.

-You Request the Files by clicking on the File Request button in the main compose page.
+You Request the Files by clicking on the File Request button in the main menubar.

-This will open up a popup window that you can fill in like this:
+This will open up a new page that you can fill in like this:

 When you click on the Request File button, an email will be delivered (to email@example.com in our example) with a unique File Request link.
 The email will look something like this: